mesosphere-backup/open-docs/getting-started/service-discovery/index.md

 ## Marathon Example Definitions

-Below are some example Marathon application definitions for typical services run on a Mesosphere cluster.
+Below are some example Marathon application definitions for typical services run on a cluster.
 To use these, [Docker](https://www.docker.com/) will need to be installed on each slave node.
-(See our tutorial, "[Launching a Docker Container on Mesosphere](/tutorials/launch-docker-container-on-mesosphere/)")

 These address containers that use *host* based networking.
 Using *bridge* networking requires some extra work to allow services inside the container to resolve the proxy (see [building your own bridge](https://docs.docker.com/articles/networking/#building-your-own-bridge) for how this might be accomplished).